 - Bowls is a wonderfully mindful sport and a proven way to de-stress.
 Just breathe … aim … release … walk … repeat … ahhhh…

 - Cost – Leaving aside the difference in membership fees between golf clubs and lawn bowling clubs, the cost of equipment is significantly cheaper.
-And most bowls clubs have sets of old club bowls that they’ll happily loan you when you’re starting out.
+And most bowls clubs have sets of club bowls that they’ll happily loan you when you’re starting out.
+Not to mention a bit of free coaching.
 What golf club offers that?!

 - When you’re ready to buy your own bowls, a brand-new set of lawn bowls will cost you around $600 and last for at least ten years (they’re actually date stamped!).
 That’s $60 per year over 10 years for your bowls equipment.
 And they’re almost unbreakable.
 Compare that to constantly upgrading golf clubs and replacing lost golf balls and tees!

 - Bowls is much more social than golf.
-Hit a bad slice and you’re on your own in the trees – avoiding snakes, swooping magpies, breaking your ankle in rabbit holes and errant flying balls from the impatient golfers in the group behind you – while searching for it.
-With bowls, you’re constantly able to lightheartedly sledge your mates and solve the world’s problems, while sipping cold refreshments from the nearby club bar between deliveries and enjoying a periodic 40 metre amble to the other end of the green.
+Hit a bad slice and you’re on your own in the trees – avoiding breaking your ankle in rabbit holes, angry snakes, swooping magpies and errant flying balls from the impatient yobbos in the group behind you – while searching for it.
+With bowls, you’re constantly able to lightheartedly sledge your mates and solve the world’s problems, while sipping cold refreshments from the nearby club bar between deliveries and enjoying periodic, 40 metre walks to the other end of the green.

-- A recent study showed golf and bowls are equal exercise value per hour.
+- A recent study showed golf and bowls are approximately of equal exercise value per hour.